Motorcyclist on the Road with Sky and Green Fields Behind

 • Fuel Economy: 51 mpg

 The mention of Yamaha is enough to send some shivers down the spine.
-You can’t go wrong with a bobber that’s mostly for city cruising.
-What a great bike designed to enhance beginner riders’ confidence.
+You can’t go wrong with a bobber designed for smooth performance and city cruising.

-Additionally, in the Star Cruiser line-up, the Bolt R Spec combines the 3.4-gallon fuel tank with a host of other specifications, including belt drive, front and rear wheels, digital meter, and steel fenders to create a distinct look.
+Additionally, within Yamaha’s Star Cruiser lineup, the Bolt R-Spec combines a 3.4-gallon fuel tank with features like belt drive, front and rear wheels, a digital meter, and steel fenders to create a distinctive and versatile cruiser.

 Key Specifications